Great reserves to visit in December

 Just outside Twyford, beside the River Loddon, this flooded gravel pit dotted with islands and surrounded by scrub, is the perfect place to watch water birds.

 In winter the resident birds are joined by visitors including shoveler, wigeon, pochard and tufted ducks.
+You might even spot a lapwing.
 There's a circular path around the water, making it perfect for a short stroll.

-The paths can get muddy in winter so wear wellies, but there are sections of boardwalk in places too.
+The paths can get muddy in winter so don't forget your wellies, but there are sections of boardwalk in places too.